shendel/ethereum-lite-explorer-back/README.md

 ## Getting Started

 ### Installing
-- If you have not built a crawl server, please follow the link below first.
+- If you have not built a crawling server, please follow the link below first.
   - <https://github.com/Generation-Foundation/Explorer-Crawling-test>

 - Git clone this repo